November 15, 2021

 "The flexibility of moving fast and changing the product based on user feedback fast was crucial"

-Starting off, GraphQL was going to be at the core of the product due to the nested data structure necessary for multi-user document editing.
+GraphQL provided the nested data structure necessary for multi-user document editing.
 Being the only tech person working on the project, Serghei also knew he needed tools that were going to eliminate undifferentiated work.
 The handling of definitions, resolvers, schemas, and models all by himself is a daunting task for a single developer.

 "Writing all that by yourself, it's a lot of work.
 Especially because you don't just write it once.
 You write, you refactor, you change things.
 You throw stuff into the garbage, because it didn't work.
 You need to experiment again with the user.
 The flexibility of moving fast and changing fast, that was crucial."